jontydebel/Physical-Activity-Classification/README.md

-# Yggdrasil-Blue
-Physical Activity Classification with the Thingy:52 and Machine Learning
+Physical Activity Classification with the Thingy:52 and Machine Learning.
+More information is available in the wiki.